QualCoder-Org/qualcoder-org.github.io/docs/using.md

 These are records that I have found on the internet, or that authors have informed me about.
 Studies, reports, abstracts, conference proceeding, datasets are listed from newest to oldest :

+354 Banyani, M.A., Alananga, S., Masika, B.N. et al. **Tenant satisfaction with property management practices in Tanzania: selected cases in Dar es Salaam, Dodoma, and Arusha.** J Hous and the Built Environ (2026). <https://doi.org/10.1007/s10901-025-10270-6>

+353 Karousatou, N., & Brailas, A. (2026). **APPRECIATIVE QUALITATIVE INQUIRY AS A RESEARCH METHOD FOR EMPOWERING EDUCATORS: AN EXPLORATORY STUDY**.
+New Trends in Qualitative Research, 22(1), e1323. <https://doi.org/10.36367/ntqr.22.1.2026.e1323>

 352 BRASIL.
 Ministério da Justiça e Segurança Pública.
 Secretaria Nacional de Direitos Digitais. **Mecanismos de aferição de idade.
 Análise das Contribuições à Consulta Pública e Subsídios para Regulamentação da Lei (Age verification mechanisms.
 Analysis of contributions to the public consultation and input for the regulation of the law)** nº 15.211/2025.
 Brasília: MJSP, janeiro de 2026. <https://www.gov.br/mj/pt-br/assuntos/noticias/relatorio-sedigi-consulta-de-afericao-de-idade.pdf>

 351 Higgins K, Thompson AS, Sari NH, Collins O, Frewer LJ (2026;), "Exploring healthy and sustainable food choice in the Roma community".
 British Food Journal, Vol. ahead-of-print No. ahead-of-print. <https://doi.org/10.1108/BFJ-04-2025-0441>